 I know that when we are a course creator, things can be a bit demotivating especially in the beginning when we are just getting started, and still have little results to show for it.

 Due to this, a lot of aspiring course creators end up abandoning their journey very early on, without giving themselves enough time to grow an audience and start making enough sales.

 So the goal of this post is to try to show you that yes it's possible and that yes you can do it too, but it's not an overnight success, it's more of a long-term grind.

 My Revenue as an Online Course Creator in 2020 on My Self-Hosted Website

 So without further ado, here is my revenue as an online course creator for the whole year of 2020.

-These screenshots are taken from my Stripe dashboard, and are for the revenue made on my website only, as direct sales to customers under the form of one-time charges for an individual course, bundles, and recurring subscriptions.
+These screenshots are taken from my Stripe dashboard and are for the revenue made on my website only, as direct sales to customers in the form of one-time charges for an individual course, bundles, and recurring subscriptions.